 To Check Pollution, Govt To Push For Eco-Friendly Cars

 If the rising cost of car fuel is troubling you, there is another reason to scrap your old vehicles and switch to eco-friendly cars.
-The Central government is planning to offer incentives of up to Rs 2.5 lakh for the buyers of electric bikes and cars as a part of a Rs 9,400-crore package and has set a target for all new vehicles to be electric by 2030.
+The Central government will offer incentives of up to Rs 2.5 lakh for the buyers of electric bikes and cars as a part of a Rs 9,400-crore package and has set a target for all new vehicles to be electric by 2030.
 Charging station will also be installed at every nine square kilometre in all metros and every 25 km, along the Delhi-Jaipur, Delhi-Chandigarh, Chennai-Bengaluru and Mumbai-Pune stretches for refueling purposes.
 The plan was approved by the Cabinet in February.

-According to the proposed draft of the Faster Adoption and Manufacturing of Hybrid and Electric vehicles in India (FAME India) Scheme-II, on purchase of electric two-wheelers of up to Rs 1.5 lakh, the buyer will receive incentives of around Rs 30,000.
+According to the Faster Adoption and Manufacturing of Hybrid and Electric vehicles in India (FAME India) Scheme-II, on purchase of electric two-wheelers of up to Rs 1.5 lakh, the buyer will receive incentives of around Rs 30,000.
 For buying a car of up to Rs 15 lakh, the government will offer Rs 2 lakh as incentive.
 For those vehicles which will be used as cabs, a buyer can get subsidy up to Rs 2.5 lakh.
 In fact, there are more incentives for bus fleet owners to go green as the incentives are as high as Rs 50 lakh.
 The benefits of the incentives will be extended to only those vehicles fitted with advanced batteries using lithium ion or other new technologies.
 Basically, the idea is to reduce the cost of such vehicles to make them affordable and cut down on pollutants.